|

 -

-Martin Luther King who took a stand for civil rights.
+Martin Luther King took a stand for civil rights.

 -